2seventy bio

 Acquisition in 2016

 Cormorant Pharmaceuticals is a privately held biopharmaceutical company located at the Karolinska Institute Science Park in Stockholm, Sweden.
-Founded by Maarten de Château and Urban Paulsson, the company specializes in developing therapeutics for cancer and rare diseases.
-Cormorant has focused its efforts on HuMax-IL8, a fully human monoclonal antibody acquired from Genmab A/S, which targets IL-8, a protein identified as a significant driver of malignant tumors.
-Through its research and development initiatives, Cormorant aims to address unmet medical needs in oncology and other challenging areas of healthcare.
+Founded by Maarten de Château and Urban Paulsson, the company specializes in the development of therapeutics for cancer and other rare diseases.
+Cormorant has focused its efforts on HuMax-IL8, a fully human monoclonal antibody acquired from Genmab A/S. This drug is based on research indicating that interleukin-8 (IL-8) plays a significant role in the progression of malignant tumors.
+Through its innovative approach, Cormorant Pharmaceuticals aims to address critical unmet medical needs in oncology and rare disease treatment.

 Blade Therapeutics